buddy/vault-plugin-secrets-engine-buddy/README.md

 ## Vault token configuration

-### Creating role token
+### Creating token role

-To create a token with roles, run `vault write buddy/roles/ROLE_NAME` with the lease time and scopes.
+To create a role for the token, run `vault write buddy/roles/ROLE_NAME` with the lease time and scopes.

-Example command for creating a token with the RUN_PIPELINE role:
+Example command for creating the RUN_PIPELINE role:

 ```sh
 $ vault write buddy/roles/run_pipeline \